hhllcks/wc3stats/README.md

 Follow these steps to run the app locally:
 - create a python 3 environment on your system
     - i recommend a miniconda installation from [here](https://conda.io/miniconda.html)
-    - after install create an environemnt with
+    - after install create an environment with
     ```shell
         conda create --name wc3 python pip
     ```